4uralynn/163notes/README.md

 **So that's it!** Fairly simple objectives, and I will be posting my notes from CS163 here as part of these goals.
 Feel free to use them.
 You could use them for the class, and/or probably to begin getting used to markdown files and Github yourself.
 The nice thing is that I believe you may be able to upload these notes to your PSU account and they will format fairly well on Vim, via

-`cd [location] && git clone https://github.com/auralynn/163notes.git`, and you can add to them easily.
+`cd [location] && git clone https://github.com/auralynn/163notes.git`, and then you can add to them easily.

 ```
 - 4ura